skydrige/UAC_RCE/README.md

-# Ncat Auto Reverse Shell Communication
+# UAC RCE based on Ncat Auto Reverse Shell Communication
 Ncat is a command-line tool that provides a lot of features for network communication.
 One of its features is Auto Reverse Shell Communication, which allows you to create a reverse shell connection from the target machine to the attacker's machine.

 Configuration